DV

 What is the difference between QQQM and VOO?

-QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQM and VOO?